brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2023.md

   - A massive thank you to all riders for your support during Man and Machine 2023!
   - <strong>See you next year!</strong> &mdash; <em>(Date TBC)</em>
   - To find out more and how to take part in future events, <a href="https://manandmachinesa.wordpress.com/" rel="external">visit the official Man and Machine website</a>.
+  - Also follow <a href="https://www.facebook.com/ManAndMachineSa/" rel="external">Man and Machine on Facebook</a> for updates.

 # Populates the article snippet / summary on the news homepage.
 snippet: "Man and Machine is one of SA's biggest 2 day enduro's.
 This year's event was a huge success and took place on Sat–Sun, 26<sup>th</sup>-27<sup>th</sup> August 2023."